 - 4.5.13 At para 4.27, the NNNPS states that "..all projects should be subject to an options appraisal.
 The appraisal should consider viable modal alternatives and may also consider other options (in light of the paragraphs 3.23 to 3.27 of the NNNPS)". - 4.5.14 NNNPS para 4.27 states "...where projects have been subject to full options appraisal in achieving their status within Road or Rail Investment Strategies or other appropriate policies or investment plans, option testing need not be considered by the examining authority or the decision maker.
-For national road and rail schemes, proportionate option consideration of alternatives will have been undertaken as part of the investment decision maker to reconsider this process, but they should be satisfied that this assessment has been undertaken."
+For national road and rail schemes, proportionate option consideration of alternatives will have been undertaken as part of the investment decision making process.
+It is not necessary for the Examining Authority and the decision maker to reconsider this process, but they should be satisfied that this assessment has been undertaken."